Wgelyjr/AnoConEly/README.md

 pngs and csvs into their own folders.
 Get familiar with 2 before you experiment with 3, especially if you're just here to dissect the source code. :)

+The .fasta files included here are the DSCAM genes of a number of insects.
+They have a number of regions that are highly conserved; the purpose of said regions will become very clear after reading the paper by Dr. Brenton Graveley, linked above.

 All of these files and data are yours to manipulate, but hopefully you'll help me perfect this script and let me know about anything interesting you find!